 After the component was created, contact types were applied.
 This allowed the software to simulate the interaction between the pad and disk.
 Next, materials were defined for both the pad and disk.
 The material properties were specified in the cited literature following the research requirements as in Table 1.
 To enable accurate analysis, meshes were created for the component.
-The meshes were designed to provide sufficient detail to capture the behavior of the pad and dick during operation of the pad and disk during operation.
+The meshes were designed to provide sufficient detail to capture the behavior of the pad and disk during operation.

-Figure 3.
+Fig. 3.
 Computational methodology for pin-on-disc FEA.